 - You sustained damages.
 To file a medical malpractice claim, you must have sustained an injury.
 Even if your doctor made a huge mistake, you do not have a valid claim if you were not hurt.

 - Proximate cause — Your doctor’s error must be the cause of your injury and resulting damages.

 Time is of the essence when pursuing compensation from negligent doctors, other healthcare personnel and medical facilities.
 If you miss Maryland’s deadline for filing a claim, you waive your rights to sue the healthcare providers responsible for your injuries.
 In most cases, Maryland’s statute of limitations is the earlier of five years from the date of the adverse event or three years from the date you discovered your injuries.
 For those injured before the age of 11, the statute of limitations is tolled until the child is 11 years old.
 The statute starts to run on a child’s 16th birthday for injuries to reproductive organs that occurred before age 16.

-Maryland Medical Malpractice Lawyers at LeViness, Tolzman & Hamilton Recover Damages from your Negligent Doctors
+Baltimore Medical Malpractice Lawyers at LeViness, Tolzman & Hamilton Recover Damages From Your Negligent Doctors

 Learn your rights in a doctor negligence claim.
 Call LeViness, Tolzman & Hamilton, P.A. at 800-547-4LAW (4529) or contact our firm online to schedule your free initial consultation.
 Your satisfaction is our main concern.